Sexual misconduct disclosure policy

 Prior to official offer of employment for staff or covered student employment, the UW is required to ask final candidates who are not current UW employees to sign a statement disclosing whether they:

-- Have left a position during an investigation into a violation of any sexual misconduct policy at any current or past employers
+- Have left a position during an investigation into a violation of any sexual misconduct policy at the applicant’s current or past employers.

 Final candidates are required to provide an explanation for any positive response.

-The sexual misconduct declaration authorizes the final candidate’s current and past employers to disclose to the UW any sexual misconduct committed by the candidate and make available to the UW copies of all documents in the previous employer’s personnel, investigative, or other files relating to sexual misconduct, including sexual harassment, by the candidate.
-The declaration releases the candidate’s current and past employers, and employees acting on behalf of that employer, from any liability for providing the information in the sexual misconduct declaration.
+The sexual misconduct declaration authorizes the final candidate’s current and past employers and relevant associations to disclose to the UW any sexual misconduct committed by the candidate and make available to the UW copies of all documents in the previous employer’s personnel, investigative, or other files relating to sexual misconduct, including sexual harassment, by the candidate.
+The declaration releases the candidate’s current and past employers and relevant associations, and employees acting on behalf of that employer or association, from any liability for providing the information in the sexual misconduct declaration.

 Failure to provide complete and accurate information will result in disqualification from employment and withdrawal of any offer of employment.